 Caring for a child who has suffered a birth injury is a significant task.
 A medical malpractice lawsuit may help you obtain compensation for medical bills, therapy, prescription medication, long-term care, lost wages and more.

 A lawsuit can also help you hold the medical facility and liable health care professional responsible for their negligence.

-The birth injury lawyers at Lynch Law Firm are dedicated to seeking justice for families like yours.
+The birth injury lawyers at Lynch Law Firm, PC are dedicated to seeking justice for families like yours.
 We will work to hold negligent medical providers accountable while maximizing your compensation.

 Contact us today for a free, no obligation consultation to learn more.
 We will not charge any fees unless we recover compensation for you.